PopcornComputer/CHIP_Pro-Docs/source/includes/_overview.md

 ## Data Sheet

-The data sheet for CHIP Pro is available [on our CHIP Pro Hardware github repo](http://www.github.com/TKTK)
+While this documentation contains much of the needed technical info for CHIP Pro, the complete data sheet for CHIP Pro is available [on our CHIP Pro Hardware github repo](https://github.com/NextThingCo/CHIP_Pro-Hardware/raw/master/Datasheets/CHIP_PRO_Datasheet_v1.0.pdf)